 - explaining why all or part of the information will not be provided.

 - Notwithstanding clause (1), a regulated member is not obligated to:

 - provide a report containing a medical-legal opinion,

 - provide an expert opinion, or

 - become an expert witness in a legal proceeding.

-- Notwithstanding subsection (1), if the request is made under a contractual agreement, physicians must comply with the specifics of that agreement.
+- Notwithstanding clause (1), if the request is made under a contractual agreement, regulated members must comply with the specifics of that agreement.